phenomnomnominal/angular-2-local-storage/README.md

 # angular-2-local-storage

-LocalStorageService for Angular 2 with mostly the same API (and most of the code) from [angular-local-storage](https://github.com/grevory/angular-local-storage)
+LocalStorageService for Angular 2 with mostly the same API (and most of the code) from [angular-local-storage](https://github.com/grevory/angular-local-storage).

+AoT compatible.

 ## Differences: